MartinKHovden/m3h3/docs/source/installation.rst

    This will send you back to your original system.

 #.
-To restart the container, use
+To restart the container, use the start and exec commands

     .. code-block:: python

         docker start m3h3
         docker exec -ti -u fenics m3h3 /bin/bash -l

-   which will send you back into the docker shell.
+   This will send you back into the docker shell and development mode.

 Anaconda